Leadership of PSHE at Grove Primary School.

 Accountable: Mrs Rachel Kounnas

-Responsible: Mr Kyle Bessey and Ms Kirsty Bailey
+Responsible: Mr Kyle Bessey and Miss Kirsty Bailey

 At Westwood and Grove, although students have one timetabled lesson of PSHE (Personal, Social, Health and Economic Education) each week, we believe it underpins the entire curriculum.
 Our PSHE curriculum forms part of our Positive Lifestyles and our Skills for Learning core teaching and brings together citizenship with personal well-being, while promoting a British values based education.
 It is